labex-labs/open-source-labs/python/python-mastery/lab-ex4-2-behavior-of-inheritance/en/step3.md

         return self.shares * self.price
 ```

-In this class:
+Let's break down what this code does:

-1. We import the `PositiveInteger` and `PositiveFloat` validators from our `validate` module
+1. We start by importing the `PositiveInteger` and `PositiveFloat` validators from our `validate` module.
+These validators will help us make sure that the number of shares is a positive integer and the price is a positive float.
-2. We define a `Stock` class with properties for `name`, `shares`, and `price`
+2. Then we define a `Stock` class.
+Inside the class, we have an `__init__` method.
+This method is called when we create a new `Stock` object.
+It takes in three parameters: `name`, `shares`, and `price`, and assigns them to the object's attributes.
-3. We use property setters to validate that `shares` is a positive integer and `price` is a positive float
+3. We use properties and setters to validate the values of `shares` and `price`.
+A property is a way to control access to an attribute, and a setter is a method that gets called when we try to set the value of that attribute.
+When we set the `shares` attribute, the `PositiveInteger.check` method is called to make sure the value is a positive integer.
+Similarly, when we set the `price` attribute, the `PositiveFloat.check` method is called to make sure the value is a positive float.
-4. We provide a `cost` method that calculates the total cost of the stock
+4. Finally, we have a `cost` method.
+This method calculates the total cost of the stock by multiplying the number of shares by the price.

 ## Testing the Stock Class

-Let's test our `Stock` class to see if the validators work.
-Open a new terminal and start the Python interpreter:
+Now that we've created our `Stock` class, we need to test it to see if the validators are working correctly.
+Open a new terminal and start the Python interpreter.
+You can do this by running the following command:

 ```bash
 python3
 ```

-Now import and test our `Stock` class:
+Once the Python interpreter is running, we can import and test our `Stock` class.
+Enter the following code into the Python interpreter:

 ```python
 from stock import Stock